marycodes2/SolarPayCLI/README.md

 <h1>SolarPay</h1>
-This command line app uses Energy Information Administration and Energy Sage data to estimate the upfront cost and payback period for installing solar on your home. <br></br>
+This command line app uses the Energy Information Administration API and Energy Sage data to estimate the upfront cost and payback period for installing solar on your home. <br></br>

 ![](SolarPayDemo.gif)